-This is the default setting.
 This functionality will switch the solar charger on or off via the RX pin.

 - RX pin to GND will switch the solar charger off. - RX pin floating or to battery positive will switch the solar charger on.

 · Load output on/off inverted: